 This one’s pretty simple; it works on the principle of reducing as much friction as possible to increase the likelihood of users actually completing your surveys.

-Microsurveys are great for this, because they’re designed to be short (typically a single question).
-Which brings us to the next point...
+Microsurveys are great for this because they’re designed to be short (typically a single question).
+This brings us to the next point...

 Deliver surveys in-product